NCERT Notes Class 11 Accountancy Chapter 8 & 9: Financial Statements

 • Trading Account: The trading account shows the gross profits earned or gross losses incurred by the business during a financial year.

-• Profit and Loss Account: the P/L Account shows the net profits earned or net losses incurred by the business during a financial period.
+• Profit and Loss Account: The P/L Account shows the net profits earned or net losses incurred by the business during a financial period.

 Format Of Trading Account

 There is a particular format which is followed in a trading account.
-It is mentioned in great detail in Financial Statement class 11 chapters.
+It is mentioned in great detail in the Financial Statement class 11 chapters.
 You can check it out here.

 Trading Account of XYZ Pvt.
 Ltd.

-For the year ending 31st March 2020
+For the year ending 31st March 2025

 Dr. Cr.